euvsvirus-banan/glocalize/README.md

 ## Setup

-1. Put the repos and services as subdirectories to this repo.
+1. Put the clone url in `.repositories`
-2. Ignore them in `.gitignore`.
+2. Ignore them repository name in `.gitignore`.
-3. Add them to `docker-compose.yml`
+3. Add the service to `docker-compose.yml`
+4. Run `./setup`

 ## Start